seccomp/libseccomp/README.md

 Problems with the libseccomp library can be reported using the GitHub issue tracking system or the mailing list.
-Those who wish to privately report potential vulnerabilities can send mail to paul@paul-moore.com.
+Those who wish to privately report potential vulnerabilities should follow the directions in SECURITY.md.